koryspencer26/Wazuh-Security_Lab/02-siem-deployment/manager-hardening.md

 ## 3. Endpoint Onboarding & Scaling

-### Step 1.
-Manual Authentication Handshake (Windows 11)
+### Step 1: Manual Agent Authentication (Windows 11)
-With the server side fully primed and listening, an administrative shell was initialized on the Windows endpoints to execute the authentication binary, forcing a secure key exchange with the manager.
+With the server listening, I opened an elevated PowerShell prompt on the Windows endpoint to run the authentication binary and trigger a secure key exchange with the manager:

 ```
-# Executed as Administrator in Windows PowerShell
+# Ran as Admin in Windows PowerShell
 & "C:\Program Files (x86)\ossec-agent\agent-auth.exe" -m <SERVER_IP>
 ```
 Result: ```INFO: Valid key received.```

-### Step 2: Multi-Agent Deployment & Fleet Validation
+### Step 2: Multi-Agent Deployment
-To scale the environment out of a simple "proof of concept" into a multi-node architecture, a second personal Windows device was onboarded utilizing the same enrollment pipeline.
-To verify both agents were streaming live telemetry side-by-side, the management core database was queried via the CLI:
+To scale the environment into a multi-node architecture, a second Windows device was onboarded using the same pipeline.
+To verify both agents were actively streaming telemetry side-by-side, I queried the manager's agent database via the CLI:
 ```
 # List all registered and active agents on the server
 sudo /var/ossec/bin/agent_control -l
 ```
-### Final Metrics & Status Verification
+### Status Verification
-* Agent 001 (Primary Device): Status: Active
+* Agent 001 (Primary Device): Active
-* Agent 002 (Secondary Device): Status: Active
+* Agent 002 (Secondary Device): Active
-* Telemetry Verification: Confirmed end-to-end telemetry generation by filtering log events inside the web interface for standard system privilege discovery execution commands (```whoami```).
+* Telemetry Verification: Confirmed end-to-end log ingestion by executing standard discovery commands (whoami) on the endpoints and filtering for the events in the SIEM manager

 ---

-## 4. Key Takeaways for the Enterprise
+## 4. Key Takeaways
-* Socket vs. Firewall Verification: Network troubleshooting must cross-examine both network boundaries (Firewalls) and internal OS realities (Socket listeners using ```ss```).
-A port can be open on a firewall, but if a service isn't listening, the packet drops.
+* Firewall vs. Service Visibility: Network troubleshooting requires checking both the Firewall rules and the Socket listeners via ``ss``.
+A port can be open on a firewall, but if a service isn't actively listening, traffic will still drop.

-* Scalable Fleet Visibility: Isolating endpoint events by unique cryptographic IDs (```001, 002```) allows a SOC analyst to track lateral movement across distinct segments of a network.
+* Device Tracking: Isolating endpoint events by unique cryptographic IDs (``001, 002``) allows for clean data segregation, making it easier to track potential lateral movement across the network.